hamecoded/oded-hexo/README.md

 ### Troubleshooting

 ## re-setup
-First make sure you have a working system environment.
+First make sure you have a working system environment(see later).
 Here is a working configuration using node v6 and npm v3
 ```bash
 $hexo -v